Thursday, June 13, 2019

 further because it only concerns the NT.

 The Bible references below contain texts in the NT that refer to texts in the OT.
-The New King James Version (NKJV), which is based on the Masoretic Text, has been used in these references.
-They are examples of Bible passages in the NT and OT that disagree.
-They agree better if they use the
+The New King James Version (NKJV), which is based on the Masoretic Text

-Masoretic Text.
+Septuagint (LXX).
+The Septuagint agrees better with the quotations in the NT than the Masoretic Text does.
 Note, however, that for some of the verses, the NKJV uses the Septuagint.

 • Heb 1:6, Deuteronomy (5 Mos) 32:43